abdfaizaan/RTIAD-Workshop/RTAID/Labs/Lab-06.md

 ## Task 4: Clean Up Workspace

 1. This is the last lab and last part of Real-Time Analytics in a Day.
 If you have completed the lab and have no further questions or needs from the instructor on the content, please help us by deallocating the workspace.
-Navigate to the **RTI_username** workspace.
+Navigate to the **RTI_<inject key="DeploymentID" enableCopy="false"/>** workspace.

     ![A screenshot of a computer Description automatically generated](../media/Lab-06/image28-1.png)